-The format will be 10 minute presentations with 5 minute dialogue and then straight to the next speaker.
+The format is usually 10 minute presentations with 5 minute dialogue and then straight to the next speaker.
 We have been doing this for quite a few years now and find that this format keeps us all engaged and keeps the momentum going.
 The timing is rigorously enforced for a stress-free day.
 Slides or no slides is up to the individual speaker.
 No live demo of any software however, due to the very tight speaking slots, though recorded demos are of course very much welcomed.
 The purpose of day one is to bring together as many useful perspectives on the future of text as possible, however tangential, to stimulate creative thinking.
-Please note that anyone who attends Day 1 needs to be present all day, not just for specific sessions.

-The symposium concerns all aspects of text but has an emphasis on interactive text.
-In terms of this symposium, there is a Definition and description of the Purpose of Text and there is a Glossary of Terms for Interactive Text is available on Frode Hegland's blog.
-Ted Nelson, who coined the term ‘Hypertext’ has released a video with his perspective: youtube.com/watch?v=mmfjM-SGlGs
+In terms of this symposium, we have written a Definition and description of the Purpose of Text as a starting point for discussion and there is a Glossary of Terms for Interactive Text on Frode Hegland's blog.
+Ted Nelson, who coined the term ‘Hypertext’ has released a video with his perspective.

 Why a symposium on text?
 To be more effective at our work we need more effective ways to interact with the masses of text we come across in our work every day.
 Very little has improved since the first graphical word processor of the Macintosh in 1984 - let alone Doug Engelbart's Augment of the 1970s - though we have vastly more text to deal with.

 This is why we convene for The Future of Text, because the history of text is not over and the future of text has not yet been written.

 We don't define text rigidly as this would artificially constrain this future.
 The essential element of text is its symbolic meaning, which even the first red dot in the cave provided - giving it the property of communication over time.
 Further is the grammar which connects pieces into greater wholes.
 As for the rest, let's look into that together.